Terms & Conditions

 All our auctions are conducted inclusive of GST.
 You may from time to time hear the auctioneer announce that ‘No Tax Invoice’ or ‘No GST’.
 This means that a vehicle has been consigned from a private owner or charity.
 If you are bidding on behalf of a business you will not be able to claim a GST refund for these vehicles.

-All cars have a reserve unless the auctioneer announces that the car has no reserve.
+All vehicles have a reserve unless the auctioneer announces that the car has no reserve.

 Referred or Submit

-If you are the highest bidder and the auctioneer says ‘Submit’ or ‘Referred’ your bid is below reserve and will be passed to the owner of the car.
-A representative from the auction will contact you and negotiate a price on your behalf with the owner of the car.
+If you are the highest bidder and the auctioneer says ‘Submit’ or ‘Referred’ your bid is below reserve and we will then contact the owner of the vehicle.
+A representative from United Auctions NSW will contact you and negotiate a price on your behalf with the owner of the vehicle.